-Symptoms vary widely among children.
-Pain can be intermittent, steady, or chronic.
-It may appear suddenly or slowly increase over time.
+Symptoms vary from child to child.
+Pain may come and go or be steady.
+It may appear suddenly or slowly get worse over time.

-- Feel like indigestion, such as a burning sensation under the breastbone that is not associated with eating
+- A burning feeling under the breastbone that is not from eating

 - A feeling of fullness after a few bites of food

 Emotions and stress can trigger abdominal pain or make it worse.
-Therapy will help you and your child with stress management.
-This is done with different relaxation techniques.
+Therapy can help a child manage stress and better cope with pain.

 - Intestinal muscle relaxers

 - Bulk laxatives or medicine to stop diarrhea

 - Probiotics to increase healthy bacteria

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.

 Edits to original content made by Denver Health.